 8. The appropriate indications for lower extremity artery testing with ankle brachial index only were diminished pulses, femoral bruit, age >50 years with diabetes or smoking, and age >70 years, which is consistent with American College of Cardiology/American Heart Association peripheral artery disease guidelines.

 9. The appropriate indications for lower extremity duplex ultrasound evaluation included a pulsatile groin mass, bruit or thrill, significant hematoma, or groin pain postprocedure.

 10. In general, a consensus of ‘appropriate’ was found for most vascular studies where clinical signs and symptoms were the indication for testing, and to establish a ‘baseline’ after a revascularization procedure.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound, Hypertension

 Keywords: Intermittent Claudication, Endarterectomy, Ankle Brachial Index, Ultrasonography, Doppler, Duplex, Heart Failure, Syncope, Peripheral Arterial Disease, Creatinine, Coronary Artery Bypass, Carotid Stenosis, Hypertension